practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 export class AppModule {}
 ```

-**📊 How popular:** No numbers here but I could confidently say that in *all* of the Nest.js app that I've seen, this is the case
+**📊 How popular:** No numbers here but I could confidently say that in *all* of the Nest.js app that I've seen, this is the case.
+In the popular ['nestjs-realworld-example-ap[p'](](https://github.com/lujakob/nestjs-realworld-example-app)) all the services are 'injectable'

-**🤔 Why it might be wrong:** Dependency injection is not a priceless coding style rather a pattern that you should pull in the right moment, like an other pattern.
-Why? because any pattern has its price.
-What price you ask?
-First, encapsulation is violated, clients of weather-service are now aware that other providers it uses *internally*, some may get tempted to override it also its not under their responsibility.
-Second, it's another layer of complexity to learn, maintain and another way to shoot yourself in the legs.
-StackOverflow ows some of its revenues to Nest.js DI, plenty of discussions try to solve this puzzle (e.g. did you know that in case of circular dependency the order of imports matter?).
-Third, there is the performance thing - Nest.js for example struggled to provide decent start time for serverless environments and had to introduce [lazy loaded modules](https://docs.nestjs.com/fundamentals/lazy-loading-modules).
-Don't get me wrong, **in some cases**, there is a clear need to decouple a dependency from its caller, or to allow clients to inject custom implementations (e.g., the strategy pattern) - **In such case**, when there is a value, you may consider whether the *value of DI worth its price*.
+**🤔 Why it might be wrong:** Dependency injection is not a priceless coding style but a pattern you should pull in the right moment, like any other pattern.
+Why?
+Because any pattern has a price.
+What price, you ask?
+First, encapsulation is violated.
+Clients of the weather-service are now aware that other providers are being used *internally*.
+Some clients may get tempted to override providers also it's not under their responsibility.
+Second, it's another layer of complexity to learn, maintain, and one more way to shoot yourself in the legs.
+StackOverflow owes some of its revenues to Nest.js DI - plenty of discussions try to solve this puzzle (e.g. did you know that in case of circular dependencies the order of imports matters?).
+Third, there is the performance thing - Nest.js, for example struggled to provide a decent start time for serverless environments and had to introduce [lazy loaded modules](https://docs.nestjs.com/fundamentals/lazy-loading-modules).
+Don't get me wrong, **in some cases**, there is a good case for DI: When a need arises to decouple a dependency from its caller, or to allow clients to inject custom implementations (e.g., the strategy pattern). **In such case**, when there is a value, you may consider whether the *value of DI is worth its price*.
 If you don't have this case, why pay for nothing?

+I recommend reading the first paragraphs of this blog post ['Dependency Injection is EVIL'](https://www.tonymarston.net/php-mysql/dependency-injection-is-evil.html) (and absolutely don't agree with this bold words)

-**☀️ Better alternative:** 'Leanify' your engineering approach - avoid using any tool unless serves real-world need immediately.
-Start simple, a dependant class just import its dependency and use it.
+**☀️ Better alternative:** 'Lean-ify' your engineering approach - avoid using any tool unless it serves a real-world need immediately.
+Start simple, a dependent class should simply import its dependency and use it - Yeah, using the plain Node.js module system ('require').
 Facing a situation when there is a need to factor dynamic objects?
-There are handful of simple patterns, simpler than DI, that you should consider like 'if/else', factory function and more.
-Singleton are requested? consider techniques with lower costs like the module system with factory function.
+There are a handful of simple patterns, simpler than DI, that you should consider, like 'if/else', factory function, and more.
+Are singletons requested?
+Consider techniques with lower costs like the module system with factory function.
 Need to stub/mock for testing?
 Monkey patching might be better than DI: better clutter your test code a bit than clutter your production code.
 Have a strong need to hide from an object where its dependencies are coming from?
 You sure?
 Use DI!

 ```typescript
 // humidity-service.ts - not customer facing